lf-edge/eve/docs/BUILD.md

 ## How to update eve-alpine package

+There are two possible options of updating eve-alpine:

+1. Rebase eve-alpine on top of new Alpine release
+2. Update packages stored inside eve-alpine

+The first option requires update of eve-alpine-base image to use another minirootfs and repository and pointing eve-alpine to be based on novel eve-alpine-base using `FROM lfedge/eve-alpine-base`.
+This action will invalidate all stored packages inside eve-alpine and download them from repository.

+The second option will append package to cache.
 Unlike a lot of other Linux distributions, Alpine Linux doesn't provide historical versions of all its packages.
 In fact, Alpine Linux reserves the right to update packages with security patches behind the scenes resulting in content of Alpine x.y.z repositories shifting slightly from time to time.
 This, obviously, goes against the principle of reproducible builds and makes our `lfedge/eve-alpine` cache serve a double function: not only it is used to speed up the build, but it also may end up being the only place on the Internet where a certain Alpine Linux package version x.y.z could be available from.

 The latter aspect makes maintaining `lfedge/eve-alpine` a bit tricky, even though at its core it is simply driven by the list of packages recorded in the manifest files under [pkg/alpine/mirrors](../pkg/alpine/mirrors).
 Removing packages from the cache is not advisable (and should really only be done during major EVE version updates).
 Adding packages to the cache consists of two steps:

-1. adding new package names to the the right manifest file (under `pkg/alpine/mirrors/<BASE ALPINE VERSION>/[main|community]`)
+1. adding new package names to the right manifest file (under `pkg/alpine/mirrors/<BASE ALPINE VERSION>/[main|community]`)
 2. updating `FROM ...
 AS cache` line in [pkg/alpine/Dockerfile](../pkg/alpine/Dockerfile) to point to the last version of the cache

 Step #2 guarantees that all *existing* packages will simply be re-used from the previous version of the cache and *NOT* re-downloaded from the Alpine http mirrors (remember that re-downloading always runs the risk of getting a different version of the same package).
 Step #1, of course, will download new packages and pin them in the new version of the cache.